ulodciv/cluster_deployer/README.md

 Runs on Windows, and should run on other UNIX-likes with little changes.

-Requires Python 3.6 and external module Paramiko.
+Requires Python 3.6 using external module Paramiko.

 Deploys nodes running CentOS/RHEL 7, Debian 9 or Ubuntu Zesty.